ZenSoftware/zen/libs/nest-auth/README.md

 # Nest Authorization

 The `@zen/nest-auth` library contains the common guards & decorators needed to implement authorization for a Nest app.
 The library implements both Role-based access control (RBAC) and Attributes-based access control (ABAC).
 All guards and decorators work with both HTTP & GraphQL.
+Utilizing JWTs, the Authorization is 100% stateless allowing for horizontal scaling of container replicas in production.

 ---
 ## RBAC